 - Office of Academic Support & Retention: Appointment required.
 Many services may be virtual only.
 Contact firstname.lastname@example.org

 - Innovation Lab: Workshops will be held virtually.
 24/7 study space available.
 Desktop computers available.
 Wipe down work station and computers before and after use.

 - Center for Academic Excellence: Faculty resource offering virtual appointments and workshops.

-- Group Study Rooms (all three levels): Rooms have new capacity limits and this information is reflected on the Reserve a Room page and posted on the exterior room doors.
+- Study Rooms (all three levels): Rooms have new capacity limits and this information is reflected on the Reserve a Room page and posted on the exterior room doors.
+Need help booking a room?
+View our tutorial.

 - Quiet Study Room (lower level rm 115): Lower room capacity posted on exterior doors.